Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Washington Stats and Trends

-- Washington has two wins against the spread in eight games this season.
+- Thus far this season Washington has two wins against the spread.

-- The Huskies have been underdogs by 6.5 points or more one time this year and have not covered the spread once.
+- This season, the Huskies are winless ATS when entering a game as an underdog of 6.5 points or more.

-- Washington's games this season have gone over the total in one out of seven opportunities (14.3%).
+- Washington's games this year have hit the over on one of seven set point totals (14.3%).

-- Washington is 1-2 against the spread and 2-1 overall in games when it puts up more than 23.3 points.
+- Washington is 1-2 against the spread and 2-1 overall when the team records more than 23.3 points.

-- The Huskies have 12 giveaways this season, while the Ducks have 16 takeaways .
+- This season the Huskies have 12 turnovers, four fewer than the Ducks have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.